nguyen-trinhtk/traffic-flow-optimizer/optimization/README.md

 * **Edges** = directed road segments, each with a capacity
 * **Paths** = sequences of edges from a source to a sink

-All feasible paths (source → destination) can be discovered using BFS or DFS.
+All feasible paths (source → destination) are discovered using BFS.
 These paths become the **decision variables** in the optimization model.

 ---